simonberner/ladi-simulator/README.md

 ---

 ## Functionality
+This App shows Live Activity (live data updates):
+- on the lock screen
+- in the compact version of the dynamic island
+- in the expanded version of the dynamic island
-- On devices that support the Dynamic Island (see below), the App displays Live Activities on the leading and trailing side of the TrueDepth camera.
+On devices that support the Dynamic Island (see list below), the App displays Live Activities on the leading and trailing side of the TrueDepth camera.

 ## Definitions
+- The [Golden State Warriors](https://www.nba.com/warriors) is the home team
+- The [Chicago Bulls](https://www.nba.com/bulls) is the guest team.

 ## Tech Stack
 - Xcode 14.2